thunderbird/thunderbird-android/docs/architecture/adr/README.md

 ## Directory Structure

-The ADRs will be stored in a directory named `docs/adr`, and each ADR will be a file named `NNNN-title-with-dashes.md` where `NNNN` is a four-digit number that is increased by 1 for every new adr.
+The ADRs will be stored in `docs/architecture/adr`, and each ADR will be a file named `NNNN-title-with-dashes.md` where `NNNN` is a four-digit number that is increased by 1 for every new ADR.

 ## ADR Life Cycle